-\textbf{Search Arena Setting.} We collected 315 pairwise battles between a non-search model and selected search-augmented models in Search Arena, with 99 ties (31\%), 126 search-preferred (40\%), and 90 non-search-preferred votes (29\%).
-The difference between search and non-search-preferred votes is statistically significant ($\text{p-value}=0.009$); as expected, the non-search model underperforms under a search-conditioned distribution.
+\textbf{Search Arena Setting.} We collected 315 pairwise battles between a non-search model and search-augmented models in Search Arena, with 99 ties (31\%), 126 search-preferred (40\%), and 90 non-search-preferred votes (29\%).
+The difference between search and non-search-preferred votes is statistically significant ($\text{p-value}=0.009$); the non-search model underperforms under a search-conditioned distribution.
 A detailed vote distribution by user intent is shown in \autoref{fig:cross-arena-votes} (Right).
-Compared with the case study in the Text Arena (\autoref{fig:cross-arena-votes} (Left)), tie votes are less frequent across all categories, indicating that the differences between model responses are more expressed.
+Compared with the Text Arena (\autoref{fig:cross-arena-votes} (Left)), tie votes are less frequent across all categories, indicating that the differences between model responses are more pronounced.
 The difference is most expressed for \textit{Factual Lookup} ($\text{p-value}=5.8\times10^{-5}$) and \textit{Info Synthesis} ($\text{p-value}=0.092$) queries.

-These cross-arena experiments demonstrate that search-augmentation does not hurt performance in non-search settings and can improve responses to queries related to information retrieval and synthesis.
+These cross-arena experiments demonstrate that search augmentation does not hurt performance in non-search settings and can improve responses to queries related to information retrieval and synthesis.
 However, removing web search significantly hurts model performance in search settings.